rust-secure-code/wg/README.md

-# wg
+# Rust Secure Code Working Group

-Coordination repository for the Secure Code Working Group
+This repository is the central issue tracker used by the Secure Code WG to coordinate efforts towards promoting secure code development in Rust.